What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the de Broglie-Bohm approach

 First of all, this result shows that the phase $S(x)$ of the wavefunction of the particle does not transform independently of its amplitude $R(x)$.
-This is in line with what we discussed in the Introduction.
-Due to the link between probabilities in quantum mechanics and the volume of space, the probability amplitude cannot be separated from the phase.
 Second, if one wishes to keep postulating that the 4-velocity of the particle should solely be expressed in terms of the phase $S(x)$ as given by the first identity in Eq.\,(\ref{4Velocity}), then a conformal transformation of geometry renders such a requirement ambiguous.
-Indeed, not only the conformal transformation $\tilde{u}^\mu=u^\mu/\Omega$ of a genuine 4-velocity is then not recovered\footnote{The transformation of $u^\mu$ comes from combining the definition $u^\mu={\rm d}x^\mu/{\rm d}\tau$ with the fact that the proper time transforms as ${\rm d}\tilde{\tau}=\Omega{\rm d}\tau$ while the coordinates $x^\mu$ are invariant.}, but even the fact that the 4-velocity should a priori be independent from the amplitude $R(x)$ is lost.
+Indeed, not only the conformal transformation $\tilde{u}^\mu=u^\mu/\Omega$ of a genuine 4-velocity is then not recovered\footnote{The transformation of $u^\mu$ comes from combining the definition $u^\mu={\rm d}x^\mu/{\rm d}\tau$ with the fact that the proper time transforms as ${\rm d}\tilde{\tau}=\Omega{\rm d}\tau$ while the coordinates $x^\mu$ are conformally invariant.}, but even the fact that the 4-velocity should a priori be independent of the amplitude $R(x)$ is lost.

 Yet, regardless of what one postulates for the 4-velocity of the particle, the interesting fact about the result (\ref{SNonlocality}) is that the phase of the particle transforms in a nonlocal way.
-This can easily be seen for the case of a constant amplitude $R(x)$ in the original spacetime ---like for a plane wave.
-For then, the phase $S(x)$ in the original spacetime is related to the phase $\tilde{S}(x)$ of the new spacetime as follows,
+This can easily be seen for the case of a constant amplitude $R(x)$ in the original spacetime ---\,like the case of a plane wave.
+For then, the phase $S(x)$ in the original spacetime is related to the phase $\tilde{S}(x)$ of the new spacetime as follows:

-The nonlocality in the relation between the two phases is more evident from this expression.
+Nonlocality is indeed much more evident from this result.
 Let us now examine the consequence of a conformal transformation of spacetime on the postulate (\ref{ModifiedGeodesic}).
-This postulate seems immune to the deficiencies encountered when assuming the 4-velocity of the particle to be given by the first identity in Eq.\,(\ref{4Velocity}).
-Therefore, we may use the usual conformal transformation of the 4-velocity extracted from the very definition of the latter; {\it i.e.}, $u^\mu={\rm d}x^\mu/{\rm d}\tau$.
-What would remain then is to find out the conformal transformation of the last term inside the parentheses in the right-hand side of Eq.\,(\ref{ModifiedGeodesic}).
-For that purpose, we start by extracting the real part of the KGE obeyed in the conformal spacetime by the wavefunction $\tilde{\varphi}(x)=\tilde{R}(x)e^{\frac{i}{\hbar}\tilde{S}(x)}$.
-We find,
+First, we have